ocripps24/CV/README.md

 ## Background

 I love discovering how things work and then learning how to make them myself.
-My passion for tech began with a Christmas card made in Microsoft Paint back in 1995, followed by a GTA cheatcode website a year later.
+My passion for tech began with a Christmas card made in Microsoft Paint back in 1995, followed by a GTA cheat code website a year later.
 Since then I've been developing my creativity and professional skillset across medical and financial disciplines.

 Working in Investor Relations gave me solid grounding in several key professional areas, managing high-stakes projects with C-suite level stakeholders and working efficiently under pressure.
 I also had the opportunity to manage several creative and technical projects further feeding my love for and interest in working in tech.